 Oklahoma Gov. Mary Fallin authorized the arming of certain full-time personnel in military installations throughout the state.

 Indiana Gov. Mike Pence issued an order to enhance security measures at all National Guard facilities across the state, including recruiting storefronts.

 ’Something happened over there’

-While Abdulazeez was a devout Muslim, he didn't appear to be radical, according to some who knew him.
+Abdulazeez was a devout Muslim but didn’t appear to be radical, according to some who knew him.
 He was born in Kuwait but became a naturalized American citizen.